 I never saw Beckwourth, but I have heard of him from those of my mountaineer friends who knew him intimately; I think that he died long before Parkman made his tour to the Rocky Mountains.
 Colonel Daniel Boone, the Bents, Kit Carson, Lucien Maxwell, and others ascribed to him no such traits as those given by Parkman, and as to his honesty, it is an unquestioned fact that Beckwourth was the most honest trader among the Indians of all who were then engaged in the business.
 As Kit Carson and Colonel Boone were the only Indian agents whom I ever knew or heard of that dealt honestly with the various tribes, as they were always ready to acknowledge, and the withdrawal of the former by the government was the cause of a great war, so also Beckwourth was an honest Indian trader.

 He was a born leader of men and was known from the Yellowstone to the Rio Grande, from Santa Fe to Independence, and in St. Louis, Missouri.
-From the latter town, he ran away when a boy with a party of trappers, and himself became one of the most successful of that hardy class.
+He ran away from the latter town when a boy with a party of trappers, and himself became one of the most successful of that hardy class.
 The woman who bore him had played in her childhood beneath the palm trees of Africa; his father was a native of France and went to the banks of the wild Mississippi River of his own free will, but probably also from reasons of political interest to his government.

 In person, Beckwourth was of medium height and great muscular power, quick of apprehension, and with the courage of the highest order.
 Probably no man ever met with more personal adventures involving danger to life, even among the mountaineers and trappers who early in the century faced the perils of the remote frontier.
-From his neck, he always wore suspended a perforated bullet, with a large oblong bead on each side of it, tied in place by a single thread of sinew.
-This amulet he obtained while chief of the Crows,1 and it was his “medicine,” with which he excited the superstition of his warriors.
+He always wore suspended a perforated bullet from his neck, with a large oblong bead on each side of it, tied in place by a single thread of sinew.
+This amulet he obtained while chief of the Crows,1 and it was his “medicine,” with which he excited his warriors’ superstition.

-Beckwourth claims to have established the Pueblo where the beautiful city of Pueblo, Colorado, is now situated.
+Beckwourth claims to have established the Pueblo, where the beautiful city of Pueblo, Colorado, is now situated.
 He says: “On the 1st of October, 1842, on the Upper Arkansas River, I erected a trading-post and opened a successful business.
-In a very short time, I was joined by from 15 to 20 free trappers, with their families.
+I was joined by 15 to 20 free trappers with their families in a very short time.
 We all united our labor and constructed an adobe fort 60 yards square.
 By the following spring, it had grown into quite a little settlement, and we gave it the name of Pueblo.”

-Immediately after Kit Carson, the second wreath of pioneer laurels, for bravery and prowess as an Indian fighter, and trapper, must be conceded to Richens Lacy Wooton, known first as “Dick,” in his younger days on the plains, then, when age had overtaken him, as “Uncle Dick.”
-Born in Virginia, his father, when he was but seven years of age, removed with his family to Kentucky, where he cultivated a tobacco plantation.
-Like his predecessor and lifelong friend Carson, young Wooton tired of the monotony of farming, and in the summer of 1836 made a trip to the busy frontier town of Independence, Missouri, where he found a caravan belonging to Colonel St. Vrain and the Bents, already loaded, and ready to pull out for the fort built by the latter, and named for them.
+Immediately after Kit Carson, the second wreath of pioneer laurels, for bravery and prowess as an Indian fighter, and trapper, must be conceded to Richens Lacy Wootton, known first as “Dick,” in his younger days on the plains, then, when age had overtaken him, as “Uncle Dick.”
+His father was born in Virginia when he was seven years of age, removed with his family to Kentucky, where he cultivated a tobacco plantation.
+Like his predecessor and lifelong friend Carson, young Wootton tired of the monotony of farming, and in the summer of 1836 made a trip to the busy frontier town of Independence, Missouri, where he found a caravan belonging to Colonel St. Vrain and the Bents, already loaded, and ready to pull out for the fort built by the latter, and named for them.

 The caravan, in which he was employed as a teamster, was composed of only seven wagons; but a larger one, of which were more than 50, had preceded it, and as that was heavily laden, and the smaller one only lightly, it was intended to overtake the former before the dangerous portions of the Santa Fe Trail were reached, which it did in a few days and was assigned a place in the long line.

-Every man had to take his turn in standing guard, and the first night that it fell to young Wooton was at Little Cow Creek, in the Upper Arkansas River Valley.
-Nothing had occurred thus far during the trip to imperil the safety of the caravan, nor was any attack by the Indians looked for.
+Every man had to take his turn in standing guard, and the first night that it fell to young Wootton was at Little Cow Creek, in the Upper Arkansas River Valley.
+Thus far, nothing had occurred during the trip to imperil the caravan’s safety, nor was any attack by the Indians looked for.

-Wooton’s post comprehended the whole length of one side of the corral, and his instructions were to shoot anything he saw moving outside of the line of mules farthest from the wagons.
+Wootton’s post comprehended the whole length of one side of the corral, and his instructions were to shoot anything he saw moving outside of the line of mules farthest from the wagons.
 The young sentry was very vigilant.
-He did not feel at all sleepy but eagerly watched for something that might possibly come within the prescribed distance, though not really expecting such a contingency.
+He did not feel sleepy but eagerly watched for something that might come within the prescribed distance, though not really expecting such a contingency.

 He rose to his feet and blazed away, the shot rousing everybody, and all came rushing with their guns to learn what the matter was.

-Wooton told the wagon-master that he had seen what he supposed was an Indian trying to slip up to the mules, and that he had killed him.
-Some of the men crept very circumspectly to the spot where the supposed dead Indian was lying, while young Wooton remained at his post eagerly waiting for their report.
+Wootton told the wagon-master that he had seen what he supposed was an Indian trying to slip up to the mules and that he had killed him.
+Some of the men crept very circumspectly to the spot where the supposed dead Indian was lying, while young Wootton remained at his post eagerly waiting for their report.
 Presently he heard a voice cry out: “I’ll be d—d ef he hain’t killed ‘Old Jack!”‘ “Old Jack” was one of the lead mules of one of the wagons.
 He had torn up his picket-pin and strayed outside of the lines, with the result that the faithful brute met his death at the hands of the sentry.
-Wooton declared that he was not to be blamed; for the animal had disobeyed orders, while he had strictly observed them!
+Wootton declared that he was not to be blamed; for the animal had disobeyed orders while he had strictly observed them!

 At Pawnee Fork, a few days later, the caravan had a genuine tussle with the Comanche.
 It was a bright moonlight night, and about 200 of the mounted Indians attacked them.
-It was a rare thing for Indians to begin a raid after dark, but they swept down on the unsuspecting teamsters, yelling like a host of demons.
-They were armed with bows and arrows generally, though a few of them had fusees (a fire-lock musket with an immense bore).
+It was rare for Indians to begin a raid after dark, but they swept down on the unsuspecting teamsters, yelling like a host of demons.
+They were generally armed with bows and arrows, though a few had fusees (a fire-lock musket with an immense bore).

-They received a warm greeting, although they were not expected, the guard noticing the Indians in time to prevent a stampede of the animals, which evidently was the sole purpose for which they came, as they did not attempt to break through the corral to get at the wagons.
+Although they were not expected, they received a warm greeting, the guard noticing the Indians in time to prevent a stampede of the animals, which evidently was the sole purpose for which they came, as they did not attempt to break through the corral to get at the wagons.
 It was the mules they were after.
 They charged among the men, vainly endeavoring to frighten the animals and make them break loose, discharging showers of arrows as they rode by.
-The camp was too hot for them, however, defended as it was by old teamsters who had made the dangerous passage of the plains many times before, and were up to all the Indian tactics.
-They failed to get a single mule, but paid for their temerity by leaving three of their party dead, just where they had been tumbled off their horses, not even having time to carry the bodies off, as they usually do.
+However, the camp was too hot for them, defended by old teamsters who had made the dangerous passage of the plains many times before and were up to all the Indian tactics.
+They failed to get a single mule but paid for their temerity by leaving three of their party dead, just where they had been tumbled off their horses, not even having time to carry the bodies off, as they usually do.
 Kit Carson, ten years before, when on his first journey, met with the same adventure while on post at Pawnee Rock, Kansas.

-Wooton passed sometime during the early days of his career at Bent’s Fort, Colorado in 1836-37.
+Wootton passed sometime during the early days of his career at Bent’s Fort, Colorado, in 1836-37.
 He was a great favorite with both of the proprietors, and with them went to several Indian villages, where he learned the art of trading with the Indians.

-A party from the fort, comprising only eight men, among whom was young Wooton, made up for lost time with the Indians, at the crossing of Pawnee Fork, the same place where he had had his first fight.
-The men had set out from the fort for the purpose of meeting a small caravan of wagons from the East, loaded with supplies for Bent’s Fort.
-It happened that a band of s16 Pawnee warriors were watching for the arrival of the train, too.
-Wooton’s party were well mounted, while the Pawnees were on foot, and although the Indians were two to one, the advantage was decidedly in favor of the whites.
+A party from the fort, comprising only eight men, among whom was young Wootton, made up for lost time with the Indians, at the crossing of Pawnee Fork, the same place where he had had his first fight.
+The men had set out from the fort to meet a small caravan of wagons from the East, loaded with supplies for Bent’s Fort.
+It happened that a band of 16 Pawnee warriors were watching for the arrival of the train, too.
+Wootton’s party were well mounted, while the Pawnees were on foot, and although the Indians were two to one, the advantage was decidedly in favor of the whites.

-The trappers made terrible havoc among the Ute’ horses, killing so many of them that the Indians in despair abandoned the fight and gave Wooton and his men an opportunity to get away, which they did as rapidly as possible.
+The trappers made terrible havoc among the Ute’ horses, killing so many of them that the Indians in despair abandoned the fight and allowed Wootton and his men to get away, which they did as rapidly as possible.